dwilliam62/nix-iso/README.md

 Mirror installers (experimental; use at your own risk)

-- Scripts: scripts/install-zfs-boot-mirror.sh and
+- Scripts:
   scripts/install-btrfs-boot-mirror.sh
-- Purpose: set up a mirrored root (ZFS/Btrfs) and two EFI System Partitions (/boot and /boot2).
+- Purpose: set up a mirrored root (BTRFS) and two EFI System Partitions (/boot and /boot2).
 On newer nixpkgs, systemd-boot can automatically replicate the bootloader to /boot2.
 - Compatibility: